JoelCDL/gulp_template/README.md

 * Process Sass and add sourcemaps for debugging CSS

-* Start a local browser with the index page at http://localhost:3000/

-* Reload HTML, CSS, and JavaScript in the browser immediately upon any changes to these files during development
+* Live reload HTML, CSS, and JavaScript in the browser immediately upon changing these files during development

 * Lint JavaScript and Sass during the development and build processes